 In partnership with other System entities and community banks, we provide funding to rural community facilities including rural health care facilities.
-We also make investments in certain Rural Business Investment Companies (RBICs).
+We also make equity investments in certain Rural Business Investment Companies (RBICs).
 Our investments in RBICs focus on small and middle market companies that create jobs and promote commerce in rural America.

-2021 Performance
+2022 Performance

-Rural Infrastructure loans outstanding increased to \$24.8 billion at December 31, 2021 compared to \$24.2 billion at December 31, 2020.
-Average loan volume increased 6 percent to \$24.4 billion in 2021 compared to \$22.9 billion in 2020.
-The increase in loan volume primarily related to rural power and electric distribution borrowers.
+Rural Infrastructure loans outstanding increased to \$28.5 billion at December 31, 2022 compared to \$24.8 billion at December 31, 2021.
+Average loan volume increased 6 percent to \$25.7 billion in 2022 compared to \$24.4 billion in 2021.
+The increase in loan volume primarily related to electric distribution, communication and rural power customers.

-Rural Infrastructure net income decreased to \$391.7 million for 2021 from \$397.8 million for 2020.
-The decrease was primarily driven by lower noninterest income, an increase in operating expenses and a higher provision for loan losses partially offset by increases in net interest income and a lower provision for income taxes.
+Rural Infrastructure net income increased to \$423.3 million for 2022 from \$391.7 million for 2021.
+The increase was primarily driven by higher net interest income and noninterest income somewhat offset by a higher provision for loan losses and an increase in operating expenses.

-Net interest income increased \$40.0 million in 2021 as compared to 2020, primarily due to growth in average loan volume and an improvement in lending spreads in most portfolios.
+Net interest income increased to \$539.2 million in 2022 from \$510.0 million as compared to 2021, primarily due to growth in average loan volume and higher earnings on balance sheet positioning partially offset by lower spreads in certain lending portfolios.

-Rural Infrastructure recorded a provision for loan losses of \$2.0 million in 2021 compared to a loan loss reversal of \$4.6 million in 2020.
-The 2021 provision for loan losses primarily reflects higher specific reserves for a small number of our electric power customers resulting from severe winter storms that occurred in Texas in 2021 somewhat offset by an improvement in credit quality in our rural energy and communications portfolio sectors.
-The 2020 loan loss reversal primarily reflected improvements in credit quality in our rural energy, electric distribution and water portfolios as well as a decrease in specific reserves for a small number of Rural Infrastructure customers partially offset by deterioration in credit quality in our communications portfolio.
+Rural Infrastructure recorded a provision for loan losses of \$39.5 million in 2022 compared to a provision of \$2.0 million in 2021.
+The 2022 provision for loan losses primarily related to a reserve for a limited number of power infrastructure loans that were subsequently charged off and to a lesser extent deterioration in credit quality in certain portfolios.
+The 2021 provision for loan losses primarily reflected higher specific reserves for a small number of our electric power customers resulting from severe winter storms that occurred in Texas in 2021 somewhat offset by an improvement in credit quality in our rural energy and communications portfolio sectors.

-Nonaccrual loans in Rural Infrastructure increased to \$48.7 million at December 31, 2021 compared to \$19.0 million at December 31, 2020 primarily due to the addition of several rural power loans which were transferred to nonaccrual status during 2021.
+Nonaccrual loans in Rural Infrastructure decreased to \$8.7 million at December 31, 2022 compared to \$48.7 million at December 31, 2021 primarily due to a charge-off of a limited number of power infrastructure loans described above, communications loans which returned to accruing status and the sale of several rural energy loans.
 Our nonaccrual loans are typically composed of a relatively small number of customers, and thus the balances can fluctuate significantly based on a small number of transactions.
-Rural Infrastructure recorded gross charge-offs of \$2.6 million in 2021 as compared to \$32.2 million in 2020.
-Charge-offs largely related to a limited number of rural energy customers in 2021 and communications and rural energy customers in 2020 who experienced financial distress.
-Gross recoveries were \$8.5 million in 2021 and \$0.6 million in 2020.
+Rural Infrastructure recorded gross charge-offs of \$23.7 million in 2022 as compared to \$2.6 million in 2021.
+Charge-offs largely related to a power infrastructure customer that experienced financial difficulty in 2022 and a limited number of rural energy customers in 2021.
+Gross recoveries were \$0.8 million in 2022 and \$8.5 million in 2021.